LambdaGaming/GChroma/doc.md

  2. `number` device - Device ID.
 See enums section below for available devices.

  3. `vector` color - Color to set the device.
 Must be a vector.
 Use `GChroma_ToVector()` if you need to convert an existing color table to a vector.
 DO NOT USE `color:ToVector()`!
-THINGS WILL BREAK!
+ALL COLORS WILL BE EXTREMELY DIM!

  ## Example 1
  Sets the color of all available devices to blue.